What Do Macondo, Ibrox And Heysel Have In Common?

 How football tragedies can inform the oil and gas industry

 I was recently conducting an interview with knowledge management guru Chris Collison of Knowledgeable Ltd, during which he told me the story of a paediatrician who drafted in a Formula 1 pit crew to learn how to speed up his operation prep.
-You can find the full interview here.
+Watch the full interview.